yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

     ]
 ```

-In the future, each time when you add a new javascript file into your game, you should change the attribute **jsList** and add more source code file path to the end of the array.
+In the future, each time when you add a new JavaScript file into your game, you should change the attribute **jsList** and add more source code file paths to the end of the array.

-At last, we should display PlayScene when we click the button in the first MenuScene.
+Lastly, we should display the PlayScene when we click the button in the first MenuScene.
 Here is the code snippet:

 ```
     //this is the callback when the menu is clicked